Ever wonder what the difference is between workload automation tools and job scheduling tools? Or, which option is right for your needs?

 The terms workload automation and job scheduling are often used interchangeably.
-Workload automation and job scheduling are in fact closely related; however, workload automation solutions cover a broader range of capabilities than traditional job scheduling.
+Workload automation and job scheduling are in fact closely related; however, workload automation tools cover a broader range of capabilities than traditional job scheduling tools.

-In short, workload automation is an advanced, flexible form of job scheduler.
+In short, workload automation is an advanced, flexible form of a job scheduler.

 Defining Workload Automation and Job Scheduling

 A job scheduler is a tool for automating IT processes.
 In most cases, this is done on a platform-by-platform basis.
 For example, there are many native job schedulers built into operating systems.
 Microsoft Windows features Windows Task Scheduler, while Linux and UNIX platforms have cron as their native job scheduler.
 These job schedulers emerged as tools for executing tasks during the "batch window,”—that is, running batch jobs after hours when business processes are finished.
 Job scheduling tools take care of activities like database maintenance and prevent the need for operator intervention during the job schedule.